 The Size of the Conference Room

-Accurately measuring your space is the first step you should take when determining how large your furniture needs to be.
-Be sure to account for extrusions (radiators, pipes, etc.) that could interfere with the layout.
-Take note of door and window placements and how the door(s) opens as it may affect furniture placement and layout.
-People often overlook how the door opens only to have a very tight and uncomfortable entrance to their conference room.
+Accurately measuring your space is the first step you should take when determining the size of the furniture you need.
+Account for extrusions (radiators, pipes, etc.) that could interfere with the layout.
+Take note of door and window placements and how any doors open, as that may affect furniture placement and layout.
+Overlooking doors can result in a very tight and uncomfortable entrance to their conference room.

 Types of Conference Tables